make-github-pseudonymous-again/sak/data/js/doc/manual/usage.md

 # Usage

+> :warning: Depending on your environment, the code may require
-> :warning: The code requires `regeneratorRuntime` to be defined, for instance by importing
+> `regeneratorRuntime` to be defined, for instance by importing
 > [regenerator-runtime/runtime](https://www.npmjs.com/package/regenerator-runtime).

 First, require the polyfill at the entry point of your application